sayhisam1/Rewire/README.md

 ```

 Rewire currently only listens to updates in Studio - on live servers, it just fires the callback once and returns.

+**With Rojo**
+If you are using Rojo, you will have to reconnect after your start studio play/run mode.
+This is a limitation of Rojo that's planned to be fixed.

 **Some additional functionality**
 As of version 0.3.0, Rewire now passes along a Context value to the callbacks.
 This allows callbacks to behave differently based on the types of reloading.
 The context parameter is structured as follows: